Subterranean Voice;

 0:00 / 0:00

-Listen to the sound inside birch trees.
-Mp3 sound file, recorded with microphone inside the trees.
+Listen to the sound directly inside birch trees in the wind.
+Recorded with contact mics inside the bark of the trees.

 0:00 / 0:00